IP-CAM/Opencart-Postman-Ecommerce-Project/README.md

 Ensure the IP address of your testing machine is added to the allowed IP list for the API.

+**Project Structure**

+opencart-api-testing/
+│
+├── opencart-cart-module-collection.json

+│   ├──   POST create new session

+│   ├──   POST Add product to the cart

+│   ├──   GET Get cart content

+│   ├──   POST Edit product quantity in the cart

+│   └──  POST Remove product from cart

-API Endpoints and Workflow
+**API Endpoints and Workflow**

-Create Session
+**Create Session**

 Endpoint: /api/login

 Method: POST

-Request:

-Body: API username and API key.
+Request Body: API username and API key.

 Workflow:

 Validate response code and message.

 Extract api_token from the response body and store it as a collection variable.

-Add Product to Cart
+**Add Product to Cart**

 Endpoint: /api/cart/add

 Method: POST

-Request:

 Authorization: api_token.

-Payload: product_id and quantity.
+Request Body: product_id and quantity.

 Workflow:

 Validate response code and message.

-Get Cart Content
+**Get Cart Content**

 Endpoint: /api/cart/products

 Method: GET

-Request:

 Authorization: api_token.